Last Updated on September 17, 2021 by Grow with Bovees

 Yeah, kind of makes sense now.

 But there is a better reason, too.
 A lot of people just hadn’t heard of Philodendron Micans.
 Or seen them.
-Couple that with more time to start a hobby and bingo, you have a ground swell of enthusiasm.
+Couple that with more time to start a hobby and bingo, you have a ground swell of enthusiasm for this perfect small space plant.

 What is a Philodendron Micans?